In Michigan steel towns, tariffs meant to revive industry cost jobs

-ECORSE/RIVER ROUGE, Michigan (Reuters) - Some steelworkers who cheered U.S. President Donald Trump’s tariffs on foreign steel last year are now being laid off, an unintended consequence of his America First policy as United States Steel Corp (X.N) reacts to sagging demand from automakers reeling from higher steel prices.
+ECORSE/RIVER ROUGE, Michigan (Reuters) - Some steelworkers who cheered U.S. President Donald Trump’s tariffs on foreign steel last year are now being laid off, an unintended consequence of his America First policy as United States Steel Corp reacts to sagging demand from automakers reeling from higher steel prices.

 Steel prices rallied following the tariffs imposed in March, 2018, feeding optimism in U.S. steel towns.
 But higher prices later hurt demand from automakers already squeezed by slowing demand for traditional gasoline-powered sedans.